 Was I responsible for Pearl Harbor?
 These kids, they knew our family moved from Japan.
 I didn’t look white, obviously, so there I was–a representation.
 Not of the Pearl Harbor attack, mind you, but a representation of an object that could then ENTITLE bullies to enact their “ism” no matter what it was.

-In 1962 our family moved from Japan to Albuquerque, then moved to Hawaii in 1966, then back to Japan in 1970.
-Japan in the 70s had changed tremendously from my memory and Mama’s, between a decade.
+In 1962 our family moved from Japan to Albuquerque, then moved to Hawaii in 1966, then back to Japan in 1968 until 70.
+Japan in the late 1960s had changed tremendously from my memory and Mama’s, between a decade.
 My mother and I were no longer as afraid and protective, combative in order to resist and survive as we did in the 50s and early 60s.